gkarthik/genewikiplus/readme.txt

-This is the readme file for genewikiplus.
+This is the readme file for the data visualizer, a part of genewikiplus.
 This is as part of GSoc '12.
 My mentor is Mr. Erik Clarke.
-I am trying to push code from behind a proxy server.